EPSRC Centre for Doctoral Training in Developing National Capability in Materials 4.0 with the Henry Royce Institute

 Dr Andrew Pollard, National Physical Laboratory

-Students will be based at a Royce Partner University and conduct research in the group of their Academic Supervisor.
+PGRs will be based at a Royce Partner University and conduct research in the group of their Academic Supervisor.
+Those working on industry projects will additionally have an Industry Supervisor.